Dattele/AnimeCatalog/README.md

 # AnimeCatalog

-AnimeCatalog is a dynamic web application designed for anime enthusiasts to explore, track, and rate their favorite anime series.
+AnimeCatalog is a dynamic mobile application designed for anime enthusiasts to explore, track, and rate their favorite anime series.
 Utilizing the Jikan API, the application presents users with up-to-date information on popular and seasonal anime, including ratings, summaries, and visuals.

 ## Features